s4sachin/deepsearch-agent/README.md

 ### Prerequisites

-- Node.js 22+ with pnpm
+- Node.js 22+ with bun
 - Docker Desktop (for Redis only - PostgreSQL is on Supabase)
 - Supabase account and project
 - Azure OpenAI API access